 By Charlie Britten

 12 Aug 2019

-Knowing your customer is as essential in legal services as any other market.
+Knowing your customer is as essential in your market.
 It can shape everything you do, both when acquiring new business and in how well you provide a service.

 This factor is something that can easily be overlooked.
 Often, the idea of categorising clients in order to tailor your services to their specific needs and wants might be restricted to those with obvious special requirements, such as people with disabilities.

 A more holistic way of looking at the matter is to think in more broad terms about your wider target market.
 Any well-directed marketing campaign - such as one using content marketing, email, social media or a combination of these - will focus on the characteristics of the customer base.

 What are buyer personas?